awwx/meteor-appcache/README.md

 Because the browser never waits for the app cache to loaded.
-The first time the user opens the page the cache hasn't been loaded yet, and so the browser loads the page incrementally from the server as it does for web pages that aren't cached enabled.
+The first time the user opens the page the cache hasn't been loaded yet, and so the browser loads the page incrementally from the server as it does for web pages that aren't cache enabled.

 As another example, suppose the user has previously opened the web page and so has an old copy of the application in the app cache.
 The